vishwajeetraj11/Resources/README.md

         Use this website to check for brower compatibility for any CSS Property.
         So,  that your website dosen't looks broken in other browser.

-How to find the date of creation of a repository
+How to find the date of creation of a repository,
 Use the Repos GitHub API to retrieve this information

 Syntax: https://api.github.com/repos/{:owner}/{:repository}